kLarss993/kLarss993/README.md

 ## More about me

-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Django

 - 🤔 I’m looking for help with [learning](https://t.me/klarss9)